NBKRedSpy/QM_PityUnlock/README.md

 ![thumbnail icon](media/thumbnail.png)

-Tired of only getting chips for mercenaries and classes that have already been unlocked?
+Tired of only getting chips for mercenaries, classes, or production items that have already been unlocked?

-This mod adds a "pity" system which increases the chances of getting a class/merc that has not been unlocked.
-The game's existing random class/merc chip spawn is still used for non "pity" rolls.
+This mod adds a "pity" system which increases the chances of getting a chip that has not been unlocked.
+The game's existing random chip spawn is still used for non "pity" rolls.

-By default, this mod is configured to guarantee a non unlocked class/merc chip after every already unlocked class/merc chip found.
+By default, this mod is configured to guarantee a chip that is not already unlocked after every unlocked chip found.

 There are multiple pity algorithms and settings available such as "always locked", a "hard cap", and "increasing chance".
-See the [Configuration](#configuration) section below for more info.
+See the [Configuration](#configuration) section below for more information.

 # Credits
 The "Always" mode is similar to functionality that is part of WarStalkeR's "Fight For Universe: Phase Shift" mod.
 The ability to change the outcome of spawn rolls is his idea and replicated with permission.